This article was reviewed and updated on April 27, 2021

 - Business bankruptcy

-Keep in mind that restructuring debt or bankruptcy can impact your ability to get business financing in the future.
+Bankruptcy is also an option, but keep in mind that it will hurt your personal and/or business credit scores and may significantly impact your ability to get business financing in the future.

 Sometimes the problem is bigger than the loan.
 If you’re struggling with debt payments and can’t qualify for another business loan or cash advance, it may be smart to work with a business advisor who can help you review your business plan and operations.
 You may need to focus on increasing sales, decreasing expenses or both.